fingerprintjs/fingerprintjs-pro-android/README.md

 # FingerprintJS Pro Android Integrations

 An example app and packages demonstrating [FingerprintJS Pro](https://fingerprintjs.com/) capabilities on the Android platform.
 The repository illustrates how to retrieve a FingerprintJS Pro visitor identifier in a native mobile app.
 These integrations communicate with the FingerprintJS Pro API and require [browser token](https://dev.fingerprintjs.com/docs).
-For local client-side Android fingerprinting take a look at [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android) repository instead.
+For client-side only Android fingerprinting take a look at [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android) repository instead.
 If you are interested in the iOS platform, you can also check our [FingerprintJS Pro iOS integrations](https://github.com/fingerprintjs/fingerprintjs-pro-ios-webview).

 There are two typical use cases:
 - Using our native library to retrieve a FingerprintJS Pro visitor identifier in the native code OR
 - Retrieving visitor identifier using our native library in combination with signals from the FingerprintJS Pro browser agent in the webview on the JavaScript level.

-## Using the external library to retrieve a FingerprintJS Pro visitor identifier
-This integration approach uses the external library [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android).
-It collects various signals from the Android system, sends them to the FingerprintJS Pro API for processing, and retrieves an accurate visitor identifier.

-*Note: The library depends on [kotlin-stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/).
-If your application is written in Java, add `kotlin-stdlib` dependency first (it's lightweight and has excellent backward and forward compatibility).*
+## Installation

+For both scenarios, you have to add the library to your project first.
+This is a mandatory prerequisite before continuing with the external library or webview scenario.

-### 1. Add repository
+#### 1. Add the repository to the gradle.

 If your version of Gradle is earlier than 7, add these lines to your `build.gradle`.